danstoakes/2020-comment-remover/README.md

 # CommentRemover
 CommentRemover is a tool that is written in Java and removes comments from an input source code file.
 Multi-line, JavaDoc, and single line comments are all compatible.
+This tool works with "slash comments", i.e. the comments seen throughout Java, C, C#, Swift, etc.

 # Installation
 Simply download the file and load it into an IDE or text editor.
 Eclipse IDE was used for development.